 You must notify the DWP about the change as soon as possible – you can do this on your Universal Credit account.

 If you delay notifying the DWP about a change in your circumstances you risk:

 Being underpaid – You only get the extra UC once you have told the DWP about the change – any extra money is not backdated.
 The DWP will only take this beneficial change in your circumstances into account from the beginning of the Assessment Period in which you notify them.
 You can give reasons for the delay but they do not always accept them.

 Being overpaid – where the change means that you are now entitled to less Universal Credit, they will always re-assess your Universal Credit award back to the Assessment Period in which the change took place.
 Overpayments can build up quickly and are always recoverable.
 They will recover the overpayment by making deductions from your future Universal Credit payments.

-IMPORTANT: Where the change is that you, your partner or dependant child have been awarded Disability Living Allowance, Personal Independence Payment, Attendance Allowance or Carers Allowance, then special rules apply.
+IMPORTANT: Where the change is that you, your partner or dependent child have been awarded Disability Living Allowance, Personal Independence Payment, Attendance Allowance or Carers Allowance, then special rules apply.
 These say that it doesn’t matter when that change is reported – any increase in your Universal Credit award should always go back to the date that benefit has been awarded from.
-If you don’t think the DWP have applied this rule correctly then contact a benefits adviser for help.
+If you don’t think the DWP have applied this rule correctly then contact a Benefits Adviser for help.

 Going to struggle until you get your next payment?

 If you have lost your job, or have had another change that means your UC should go up, you can ask for a Change in Circumstances Advance.
 You have to show that you will struggle to manage until your next UC payment.